Helping millions of people navigate the world of technology.

 Newly created entry HwSchMode in Registry Editor

-Step 6: When an Edit DWORD (32-bit) Value dialog appears on the screen, set its value data to 2.
-Then click on OK.
+Step 6: Set its value data to 2.
+Then, click on OK.

 Editing HwSchMode registry entry

 Restart your PC to apply the changes.
-With this, you have successfully turned on Hardware-Accelerated GPU Scheduling on your Windows machine.
-If, after this method, the feature is still not showing, continue reading to know the reasons.
+With this, you have successfully turned on Hardware-accelerated GPU Scheduling on your Windows machine.

 1. Can I use hardware-accelerated GPU scheduling with any application or game?